artfulrobot/uk.artfulrobot.civicrm.gocardless/docs/reference/settings.md

   and will pass 0 or 1 into the payment APIs.

 - `defer` will pass in the value from the recurring contribution record.

+## Allowed days of the month

+The allowed days of the month.
+Set to "auto" for the next available date or "last" for the last day of the month.
+You can specify multiple options and it will give the user a choice when setting up the payment.

+This only works if "Force Recurring" is enabled and "Monthly" or "Yearly" is selected.

+#### Developers notes
+* The GoCardless API also supports specifying "month" for "Yearly subscriptions" but that is not currently implemented.
+* The "Force recurring" setting is required because we are sharing the `gcform.js` code and it was simpler to implement that way.